HIV/STD Program

 Home Testing and Home Self-Collection Guidance

 DSHS provided interim guidance on the creation of policies for the use of FDA-approved home testing kits for HIV and Laboratory Developed Tests for self-collection kits for HIV, STDs, hepatitis C, and tests required for PrEP prescriptions.
-This interim guidance is intended for use by programs funded or otherwise supported by the DSHS TB/HIV/STD Section.
+DSHS intends the interim guidance for use by programs funded or otherwise supported by the DSHS HIV/STD Section.
 Learn more about home testing | Home Testing and Self Collection Guidance

 This site contains HIV or STD messages that may not be deemed appropriate for all audiences.
 Since HIV and other STDs are spread primarily through sexual practices or by sharing needles, messages, and programs may address these topics.
 If you are not seeking such information or may be offended by such materials, please exit this website.
 Photos on this website are all posed by a model.